prasannathapa/HashDB/README.md

 ## Purpose

-HashDB sacrifices features like sorted iteration and complex indexing (e.g., B/B+ trees) for O(1) lookup performance, making it ideal for scenarios where speed and simplicity in key-value data operations are paramount.
+HashDB sacrifices features like sorted iteration and complex indexing (e.g., B/B+ trees) for O(1) lookup performance, making it ideal for scenarios where speed and simplicity in key-data data operations are paramount.

 ### Features